Toward Quantum-Aware Machine Learning: Improved Prediction of Quantum Dissipative Dynamics via Complex Valued Neural Networks: Results and Discussion

 We next evaluate positive semi-definiteness by analyzing the eigenvalue spectra of the predicted RDMs.
 Representative single-trajectory results are shown in Fig.~\ref{fig:eigenvalues}, and ensemble-averaged statistics over 100 trajectories are summarized in Table~\ref{tab:neg_eig}.

-For the SB model, both CVNN and RVNN preserve positive semi-definiteness in all predictions, with no negative eigenvalues observed in either the single-trajectory spectra or the ensemble-averaged statistics.
-A similar level of consistency is found for the 4-site FMO complex, where both models exhibit only a small number of negative eigenvalues on average, with the CVNN showing a modest but systematic reduction relative to the RVNN.
+For the SB model, both CVNN and RVNN preserve positive semi-definiteness, with zero negative eigenvalues in the ensemble average.
+In contrast, violations emerge for the FMO complexes.
+For the 4-site FMO complex, both models exhibit a similar scale of violations, with the CVNN showing a reduction of approximately 6\% relative to the RVNN baseline (38.05 vs. 40.63).
+The advantage of the CVNN becomes more pronounced with increasing system complexity.
+For the 7-site FMO complex, the CVNN produces ~11\% fewer negative eigenvalues than the RVNN (60.17 vs. 67.85).
+This performance gap widens substantially for the 8-site complex, where the CVNN achieves a reduction of approximately 27\% relative to the RVNN (53.87 vs. 73.71).

-As the system size increases, however, more pronounced differences emerge.
-For the 7-site and 8-site FMO complexes, violations of positive semi-definiteness become more frequent, reflecting the increased complexity and coherence of the dynamics.
-For these systems, CVNN consistently produces fewer negative eigenvalues than the RVNN, both in the representative eigenvalue spectra shown in Fig.~\ref{fig:eigenvalues} and in the ensemble-averaged results summarized in Table~\ref{tab:neg_eig}.
-In particular, the average number of negative eigenvalues is reduced by nearly a factor of two for the 7-site system and remains systematically lower for the 8-site complex.

 Taken together, the trace and eigenvalue analyses demonstrate that CVNNs preserve fundamental physical constraints at least as accurately as RVNNs, and in several cases significantly better.
 This improved physical consistency correlates with the enhanced learning efficiency observed in Fig.~\ref{fig:loss}, highlighting the advantage of operating natively in the complex domain for modeling larger and more coherent open quantum systems.